Microservices vs. Monolith Architecture For SaaS

 Microservices Software Use Cases

-As it was mentioned above, such giants as Netflix, Spotify, Amazon, Uber started as monolithic products and gradually switched to microservices.
+As mentioned above, giants like Netflix, Spotify, Amazon, and Uber started as monolithic products and gradually switched to microservices.

 This architecture style could be a perfect solution if your goal is not just to update the software but also to scale it significantly to meet different business needs.
 This approach allows you to add new features and experiment with advanced technological solutions effortlessly and fast.

 Working with microservices requires a team of developers with experience with Azure Kubernetes, as well as DevOps and Containers experts.
 So, microservice architecture will be the best option in case of sufficient team expertise, large-scale project, and plans for its significant expansion.

 Our best example of microservices projects is an email template visual builder with AMP support.
 As it has wide functionality and we have to improve and expand it constantly, the best decision was to choose this kind of architecture.

 The monolithic architecture has three levels and can be easily deployed on various web servers (IBM Websphere, Apache Tomcat, etc.).
 In this case, developers use a traditional deployment scheme.

 As for microservices vs. monolith, the choice of deployment strategies is wider.

 One Service – One Host

 This strategy involves deploying different services on one virtual machine (host).
 The “One service – one host” approach minimizes infrastructure costs and simplifies software maintenance, and this is the most simple and plain option.